Widely spaced teeth

 - Tooth shifting due to gum disease or missing teeth

 Ask your dentist if braces can help if the appearance is bothersome.
+Some dental restorations like crowns, bridges, implants may help improve the appearance and function of teeth.

 When to Contact a Health Professional